protontypes/open-sustainable-technology/README.md

 - [The Public Utility Data Liberation Project](https://github.com/catalyst-cooperative/pudl) - Makes the US' energy data easier to access and use.
 - [Global Power Plant Database](https://github.com/wri/global-power-plant-database) - A comprehensive, global and open source database of power plants.
 - [electricitymap-contrib](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.
-- [entsoe-py](https://github.com/EnergieID/entsoe-py) - Python client for the ENTSO-E API (European network of transmission system operators for electricity).
+- [entsoe-py](https://github.com/EnergieID/entsoe-py) - A Python client for the ENTSO-E API (European Network of Transmission System Operators for Electricity).
 - [time series](https://github.com/Open-Power-System-Data/time_series) - Contains scripts that compile time series data of the European power system.
 - [renewable power plant](https://github.com/Open-Power-System-Data/renewable_power_plants) - Contains scripts to create lists of renewable power plants in Germany, Denmark, France and Poland, and daily time series of cumulated installed capacity per energy source type for Germany.
 - [conventional power plants](https://github.com/Open-Power-System-Data/conventional_power_plants) - Contains data on conventional power plants for Germany as well as other selected European countries.
 The data include individual power plants with their technical characteristics.